 In the new area near Garibaldi metro station, just below the shining skyscrapers around the Unicredit tower, there is a green area full of flowers, vegetables, plants and trees, with some chairs and benches around.

-It is Isola Pepe Verde, one of the shared gardens that are spread around Milan, green areas that were completely abandoned until groups of citizens asked to the town hall to be authorized to “adopt” them and take care of them.
+It is Isola Pepe Verde, one of the shared gardens that are spread around Milan, green areas that were completely abandoned until groups of citizens asked the town hall to be authorized to “adopt” them and take care of them.

 These gardens are run by associations of neighbours and by people of good will.
 The idea is to create a space where people can go, enjoy their time, the nature and the company of other people, without being bound or forced to buy anything.